Hoping to study and/or conduct research outside of Canada? The following external funding opportunities will help you do just that.

 |Program||DAAD Graduate Scholarship for Study/Research|

-DAAD offers scholarships to outstanding graduate students, PhD candidates (ABD Status*), PhD holders, and Postdoctoral scholars for whom study and/or research at a German institution will have a significant impact.
+- DAAD offers scholarships to outstanding graduate students, PhD candidates, PhD holders, and Postdoctoral scholars for whom study and/or research at a German institution will have a significant impact.
+Visit the DAAD website for more information.

-Once received at McGill Gradute Funding, applications will be screened and forwarded to a central interdisciplinary committee for final review and ranking.
+Once received at McGill Graduate Funding, applications will be screened and forwarded to a central interdisciplinary committee for final review and ranking.

 Fulbright Student and Scholar Awards